imixs/imixs-ml/imixs-ml-spacy/README.md

 	$ python3 -m spacy download en_core_web_sm

+## Health Check

+The Rest API provides the HealthCheck endpoint /health.

+The Health Check returns the status 'UP' and the list of models available in the current instance.

+	{
+	  "status": "UP",
+	  "models": [
+	    "invoice-de-0.1.0"
+	  ]
+	}

+The Health Check returns the status 'DOWN' if an IO error with the model path occurs.

+	{
+	  "status":"DOWN",
+	  "exception":"..."
+	}

+### Kubernetes

+To validate the health status in Kubernetes you can do a livenessProbe:

+	spec:
+	  containers:
+	    ...
+	    livenessProbe:
+	      httpGet:
+	        path: /health
+	        port: 8000
+	      initialDelaySeconds: 30
+	      periodSeconds: 10
+	      failureThreshold: 3
+		...

+# Development

 ## Eclipse Setup

 If you use the [Eclipse Plugin Pydev](https://www.pydev.org/) (which is recommended) make sure you added the spacy lib folder.